Demand for Rentals and Build-to-Rent Housing Grows in Texas, Developers Say

 "I do think it's part of the solution, you know, to affordable housing," Woliver said.
 "Rental sometimes has a negative connotation over the years.
 And I think this new line of option for someone to come in, I think may change and hopefully change the dynamics or the stigma of renting sometimes, particularly in the suburban communities."

 In Painted Tree, Woliver said they're hoping to appeal to people who, in part due to the pandemic, are now looking for more space, privacy, and high-end amenities, without the obligation to handle maintenance.
-He also says this model appeals to people moving from other countries or states for jobs and prefer the convenience of testing out a community before committing to a mortgage.
+He also said this model appeals to people moving from other countries or states for jobs and prefers the convenience of testing out a community before committing to a mortgage.

 "Our hope is you could be one of our rental homes, either options and then love the community so much.
 And then maybe that's a gateway for you to buy a home permanently," said Woliver.